AusTrakka/austrakka2-cli/README.md

 ## Logging in

-Before you can use the CLI, you must log in as described below, to allow the CLI to use your Trakka credentials.
+Before you can use the CLI, you must log in as described below, to allow the CLI to use your AusTrakka credentials.
 Your authorisation will expire after a period and you will need to log in again.

 ### User Authentication